 Doing Things for Them

-You may find yourself frequently taking on tasks that they should handle independently, like calling in sick on their behalf, making excuses for their actions, or even tidying up after them.
+You may frequently take on tasks they should handle independently, like calling in sick on their behalf, making excuses for their actions, or even tidying up after them.
 Often, this behavior stems from a sense of empathy toward them or a desire to shield them from experiencing hardship.

 How to Stop Enabling an Addict